LuisPFdez/RustCodeChallenges/src/proper_fractions/instructions.md

+# Number of Proper Fractions with Denominator d
 If n is the numerator and d the denominator of a fraction, that fraction is defined a (reduced) proper fraction if and only if GCD(n,d)==1.

 For example `5/16` is a proper fraction, while `6/16` is not, as both 6 and 16 are divisible by 2, thus the fraction can be reduced to `3/8`.